 Cambiar Investors, LLC (Cambiar) is an independent registered investment adviser with the United States Securities and Exchange Commission.

 Registration does not imply a certain level of skill or training.
 Cambiar claims compliance with the Global Investment Performance Standards (GIPS®).

-Cambiar's International Equity ADR Composite includes discretionary, taxable and tax-exempt portfolios, including portfolios that are part of brokeraffiliated or broker-sponsored programs, including wrap programs, that waive commission costs or bundle fees including commission costs.
+Cambiar's International Equity Composite includes discretionary, taxable and tax-exempt portfolios.
 The records of the portfolios in the composite are maintained on Cambiar's systems.
-Portfolios in the composite invest predominantly in foreign securities through American Depositary Receipts ("ADRs") and other securities which are traded on U.S. exchanges.
-Cambiar's International Equity ADR Composite primarily invests in stocks with a market capitalization greater than \$5 billion.
-The typical number of securities in the International Equity ADR portfolio is 40-50 holdings.
+Portfolios in the composite invest predominantly in equity securities traded on foreign exchanges.
+Cambiar's International Equity Composite primarily invests in stocks with a market capitalization range greater than \$5 billion.
+The typical number of securities in the International Equity portfolio is 40-50 holdings.
 As of April 2020, there is no minimum asset level for the composite.
-Prior to April 2020, the minimum asset level for the composite was \$100,000.
+Prior to April 2020, the minimum asset level for the composite was \$1,000,000.